ulf1/bwsample/docs/paper.md

 `bwsample` is a Python package that provides algorithms to sample best-worst scaling sets (BWS sets), extract and count pairwise comparisons from user-evaluated BWS sets, and compute ranks and scores.

 # Statement of need
-We are using the `bwsample` package as part of an *Active Learning* experiment in which linguistics experts and lay people (crowdsourcing) judging sentences examples with the *Best-Worst Scaling* (BWS) method (Fig. \ref{fig:active-learning-process}).
+We are using the `bwsample` package as part of an *Active Learning* experiment in which linguistics experts and lay people (crowdsourcing) are judging sentences examples with the *Best-Worst Scaling* (BWS) method (Fig. \ref{fig:active-learning-process}).
+BWS is *"... the cognitive process by which respondents repeatedly choose the two objects in varying sets of three or more objects that they feel exhibit the largest perceptual difference on an underlying continuum of interest"* [@finn1992, pp.13].
+In our context, BWS is primarily used as a means of data collection.
-At least two methods or algorithms were implemented for sampling, counting and ranking, so that researchers can run A/B tests.
+At least two methods or algorithms are implemented for sampling, counting and ranking, so that researchers can run A/B tests.

 ![Using `bwsample` (`bws`) in an Active Learning experiment.\label{fig:active-learning-process}](https://raw.githubusercontent.com/ulf1/bwsample/master/docs/bwsample-process.png)